MeteoSwiss/camvis2/README.md

 ```

 #### Features Alignment
 While concentric patches provide both high resolution close to the center pixel and greater contextual information, they have the drawback that the patch contents are not aligned across the magnification levels.
 For example, the content of a patch at a given magnification level in the top left corner does not correspond to that of another magnification level.
-With this in mind, concatenating features as in the initial architecture proposition might seem odd.

 To align the patch contents across magnification levels, we propose the following method.
-Instead of concatenating the encodings of each magnification level, we encode the first image (at full resolution), and we stack its encoding to the second level of magnification image.
+We encode the first image (at full resolution), and we stack its encoding to the second level of magnification image.
 We then repeat the process until all the levels are encoded.
 The classification process remains unchanged.
 We use a simple convolutional encoding block at each level of encoding.
 Since the spatial dimension of the signal decreases by a factor of two when passed through an encoding block, we pad the output with zeros to match its original dimensions.
 In this way, the encodings of the previous level can be matched to the next lower magnification level, and the image contents that are visible at both levels are spatially aligned.

 ![Feature alignment architecture](utils/model_diagram_aligned.png "Feature Alignment Diagram")